drpetersonfernandes/SimpleLauncher/home.md

 ## Related Utilities:

-- **[PS3BatchLauncherCreator](https://github.com/drpetersonfernandes/ps3batchlaunchercreator):** An application written by a Simple Launcher developer, that automatically creates BAT files for easy launch of PS3 games on the RPCS3 emulator.
 - **[MAME Utility](https://github.com/drpetersonfernandes/MAMEUtility):** A utility for managing the MAME full driver information in XML format available on the [MAME](https://www.mamedev.org/release.html) website.
 It can generate multiple simplified (and smaller) XML subsets and also copy ROMs and image files based on the created XML.
 - **[FindRomCover](https://github.com/drpetersonfernandes/FindRomCover):** An application that supports the organization of your cover image collection.
 It attempts to match the filename of image files with the ROM filenames.
 Users can choose the similarity algorithm to compare filenames.